wytan12/LangGraph/README.md

 ## Key Components

 ### 1. Query Grader
-The Query Grader is responsible for evaluating the quality and relevance of retrieved documents.
-It assigns a grade to each document, ensuring that only the most relevant information is used in generating a response.
+The Query Grader is responsible for evaluating the relevance of the user’s query to the chatbot system.
+It assigns a grade of "yes" if the query is relevant and "no" if it is not, ensuring that only appropriate queries proceed through the workflow.

-### 2. Sentiment Analyzer
+### 2. Sentiment and Emotion Analyzer
-The Sentiment Analyzer assesses the emotional tone of the user’s query.
-It categorizes the sentiment as positive, negative, or neutral, which helps in tailoring the chatbot’s response to be more aligned with the user’s tone.
+The Sentiment and Emotion Analyzer assesses both the emotional tone and specific emotions of the user’s query.
+It categorizes the sentiment as positive, negative, or neutral, and identifies specific emotions like happiness, anger, or sadness.
+This helps in tailoring the chatbot’s response to be more aligned with the user's emotional state.

 ### 3. Intent Classifier
 The Intent Classifier determines the user's intent based on their query.
 It categorizes the query into predefined intents, which directs the chatbot's subsequent actions and retrieval process.

 ### 4. Retrieval Grader
-The Retrieval Grader is used after the retrieval process to ensure that the most relevant documents are chosen for response generation.
-It further filters and prioritizes the retrieved content.
+The Retrieval Grader evaluates the relevance of retrieved documents in relation to the query.
+It assigns a grade of "yes" if the document is relevant and "no" if it is not.
+This ensures that only the most relevant documents are used in generating the final response.

 ## Flow Diagram